113ll3/Ibmclouddocscli/reference/softlayer/index.md

 </dl>

 **Examples**:

-List all hosts that are authorized to access volume with ID `12345678` and sorts them by ID.
 ```
 bluemix sl block access-list 12345678 --sortby id
 ```
+This command lists all hosts that are authorized to access volume with ID `12345678` and sorts them by ID.

 ### bluemix sl block access-revoke
 {: #sl_block_access_revoke}